iankorf/MCB185-2023/Unit0/README.md

 "0b00000000" to "0b11111111".
 In other words, each value can be from "0x00" to "0xFF".
 Or more familiarly, from 0 to 255.
 These same byte notations are used all over the place in computers.
-For example, you may have had to dig up the MAC (media access control) address of your network adapater, which may have looked like "f0:18:98:e9:f2:be".
-Each of those number-like things separated by a colon is a byte in the range of 00-ff (upper and lowercase don't matter in hexidecimal).
+For example, you may have had to dig up the MAC (media access control) address of your network adapter, which may have looked like "f0:18:98:e9:f2:be".
+Each of those number-like things separated by a colon is a byte in the range of 00-ff (upper and lowercase don't matter in hexadecimal).

 ### Colorspace ###

-Another place you may have seen hexidecimal notation is to represent colors.
+Another place you may have seen hexadecimal notation is to represent colors.
 In a computer, color is made by mixing three colors of light: red, green, and blue.
 Each of those colors can have an intensity from 0 to 255, which in hex is 00-FF.
 For example, if you want to make bright red, you use FF in the red